wondonghyeon/wondonghyeon.github.io/_posts/2023-05-23-book-half-earth.md

 published: true
 ---

-*Half-Earth: Our Planet's Fight for Life* is a book written by the esteemed biologist, E.O.
+*Half-Earth: Our Planet's Fight for Life* is a book written by an esteemed biologist, E.O.
 Wilson, which I had the pleasure of reading a few months ago.
 I truly found it inspiring and highly recommend everyone to read it.
-The majority of the book desribes how diverse, intriciate and delicate our ecosystem is.
-I mean, we all know that the nature is very complex, and I thought I knew too.
-However, after reading all the examples and stories from the author, I felt embarassed how little I knew.
+The book mainly focuses on explaining how diverse, intricate and delicate our ecosystem is.
+I mean, we all know that the nature is very complex right?
+I thought I knew too.
+However, after reading the book, I felt embarassed.
 This book served as some kind of wake-up call for me.
 Here are my thoughts and key takeaways, along with some inspiring quotes.

 * *"The biosphere does not belong to us; we belong to it"* - This is my favorite quote from the book.
 If more individuals adopt this perspective, the world will be a better place to live.
     > Leaders in biodiversity research and conservation have long understood that the surviving wildlands of the world are not art museums.